 From hospital care to clinical research, drug development to insurance, AI applications are recasting the workings of the health sector to cut down on spending and enhance the outcomes of the patient.
 (Not only AI, but IoT also has application in Healthcare)

-From employing it to detect links between genetic codes, put to use surgical robots or even for maximizing hospital efficiency, AI has proven to be boon for the healthcare industry
+From employing it to detect links between genetic codes, put to use surgical robots, or even for maximizing hospital efficiency, AI has proven to be a boon for the healthcare industry

 The assistance of Natural Language Processing(NLP) makes it more convenient for doctors to narrow down all relevant information from patient reports.

 Artificial Intelligence holds the ability to store and process large sets of data, which can provide knowledge databases and facilitate examination and recommendation individually for each patient, thus helping to enhance clinical decision support.
 (Various ML algorithms are deployed in order to decipher medical data, you may find similar application as “Bioinformatics”)

 This technology can be relied upon by doctors for aid in detecting risk factors through unstructured notes.
 An interesting example of this is IBM’s Watson has been employing AI for predicting heart failure.

 People have a tendency of booking appointments with their GP at the slightest threat or medical issue, which could often turn out to be a false alarm or something which could be cured of self-treatment.

 Artificial Intelligence assists in enabling smooth flow and automation of primary care, allowing doctors to stress over more crucial and dire cases.

 Saving money on avoidable trips to the doctor, patients can benefit from medical chatbots, which is an AI-powered service, incorporated with smart algorithms that provide patients with instant answers to all their health-related queries and concerns while also guiding them on how to deal with any potential problems.

 These chatbots are 24/7 available and have the capacity to deal with multiple patients at the same time.